Jean-Michel Basquiat: International success: 1982–1986

 Basquiat often painted in expensive Armani suits and would appear in public in the same paint-splattered clothes.
 He was a regular at the Area nightclub, where he sometimes worked the turntables as a DJ for fun.
 He also painted murals for the Palladium nightclub in New York City.
 His swift rise to fame was covered in the media.
 He appeared on the cover of the February 10, 1985, issue of The New York Times Magazine in a feature titled "New Art, New Money: The Marketing of an American Artist".
 His work appeared in GQ and Esquire, and he was interviewed for MTV's "Art Break" segment.
 In 1985, he walked the runway for the Comme des Garçons Spring fashion show in New York.

 In the mid-1980s, Basquiat was earning $1.4 million a year and he was receiving lump sums of $40,000 from art dealers.
 Despite his success, his emotional instability continued to haunt him.
-"The more money Basquiat made, the more paranoid and deeply involved with drugs he became", wrote journalist Michael Shnayerson.
+"The more money Basquiat made, the more paranoid and deeply involved with drugs he became," wrote journalist Michael Shnayerson.
 Basquiat's cocaine use became so excessive that he blew a hole in his nasal septum.
 A friend claimed that Basquiat confessed he was on heroin in late 1980.
 Many of his peers speculated that his drug use was a means of coping with the demands of his newfound fame, the exploitative nature of the art industry, and the pressures of being a black man in the white-dominated art world.

 For what would be his last exhibition on the West Coast, Basquiat returned to Los Angeles for his show at the Gagosian Gallery in January 1986.
-In February 1986, Basquiat traveled to Atlanta, Georgia for an exhibition of his drawings at Fay Gold Gallery.
+In February 1986, Basquiat traveled to Atlanta, Georgia, for an exhibition of his drawings at Fay Gold Gallery.
 That month, he participated in Limelight's Art Against Apartheid benefit.
-In the summer, he had a solo exhibition at Galerie Thaddaeus Ropac in Salzburg.
+In the summer, he had a solo exhibition at Galerie Thaddaeus Ropac in Salzburg, Austria.
 He was also invited to walk the runway for Rei Kawakubo again, this time at the Comme des Garçons Homme Plus fashion show in Paris.
 In October 1986, Basquiat flew to Ivory Coast for an exhibition of his work organized by Bruno Bischofberger at the French Cultural Institute in Abidjan.
 He was accompanied by his girlfriend Jennifer Goode, who worked at his frequent hangout, Area nightclub.
 In November 1986, at 25 years old, Basquiat became the youngest artist given an exhibition at Kestner-Gesellschaft in Hanover, Germany.